Common Career Mistakes and How to Avoid Them

 | Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are some of the common mistakes that people make when they choose a career?
+What are some common mistakes people make when choosing the right career?

-What can I do to avoid taking the wrong career direction?
+How can I ensure that I don’t take the wrong career direction?

-Is it ever too late to change your career?
+Are you ever ready to make a change in your career?

-How can I stand apart in my chosen field?
+How can I make myself stand from the crowd in my chosen field?

-What can I do if feeling stuck at work?
+What can I do if I’m feeling stuck at work?

 Conclusion